 If an eligible employee gains a new spouse or other new eligible dependent(s) due to marriage, adoption, placement for adoption, or birth, the employee and the spouse and/or the new dependent(s) may enroll for coverage in this health plan under a group contract.
-(If the new dependent is gained by birth, adoption, or placement for adoption, enrollment under the group contract will be retroactive to the date of birth or the date of placement for adoption, provided that the enrollment time requirements described below are met.)
+(If the new dependent is gained by birth, adoption, or placement for adoption, enrollment under the group contract will be retroactive to the date of birth or the date of adoption or the date of placement for adoption, provided that the enrollment time requirements described below are met.)